Road to Recovery or Circle of Death…Is Foam Rolling Good for You?

 1. FOAM ROLLERS ARE PAINFUL!

 Even during a massage, there is such a fine line between “Ahhhhh” and “Ouch!”
-I can’t stress enough that the “no pain no gain mentality” isn’t beneficial and the same goes for the foam roller.
+I can’t stress enough that the “no pain, no gain " mentality isn’t beneficial, and the same goes for the foam roller.
 I’ve watched people grimace, hold their breath, tense up as they grind away.
-As you are trying to “loosen the muscles naturally” you are actually tensing your muscles.
+As you are trying to “loosen the muscles naturally,” you are actually tensing your muscles.

 The pain can also be a sign that you’re causing more damage.
-People can often push too hard on the roller coming away with bruises and muscle strain.
+People can often push too hard on the roller, coming away with bruises and muscle strain.
 This should be a clear sign to back off.
 Sometimes your knee pain or IT band will feel better after a hard rolling of the quads.
 But it’s not because foam rolling fixed the problem.
 It’s because you’ve numbed those areas and now have pain elsewhere that your brain is focusing on.
 Deep pressure needs to be applied gradually and in the right direction to achieve therapeutic results.
 Rolling over a piece of foam won’t cut it.

 FIX FOAM ROLLER PAIN!